 If you were planning on staying for just a few days, I would reserve time for the Double Deckers.
 Then, pick one other place to go.

 There’s never really a ‘set’ trail or path however that may be the best part about it!

 Make sure you take a map.
 Due to the limited population and phone signal – you don’t want to get stuck!

 There’s a trek to the lesser-known Umkar Root Bridge, the ‘splashing park’, Mawshamok on the Lover’s Road and walks through the village of Laitkynsew for Nongwar village and viewpoints.

-For more information on treks, check out this website with detailed directions!
+For more information on Cherrapunji treks, check out this website with detailed directions!

 8. It’s near the border of Bangladesh

-Did you know that Meghalaya is bordered with Bangladesh?
+Did you know that Meghalaya is bordered by Bangladesh?
 In the peak season of winter, you can see It on a clear day.

 It’s in the distance on the way to the Double-decker root bridges and Dawki.